Russell Square, Camden

 Central London’s second largest square, located to the north-east of the British Museum in Bloomsbury

-The Russell family, earls of Bedford from 1550, gained possession of Bloomsbury by marriage into the Southampton family in 1669.
-The area remained mostly open fields until the mid-18th century.
 The square was laid out in 1801 by Humphry Repton on land earlier called Southampton Fields, and subsequently Long Fields.
 James Burton was the designer of the original buildings that surrounded the square, only a few of which now remain.

 Built at the start of the 20th century, the Russell Hotel is a chateau-style terracotta extravagance, regarded as the finest work of the architect Charles Fitzroy Doll.
+The hotel is presently called the Kimpton Fitzroy London but hopefully it will one day regain its original name.

-Russell Square is the prime setting for the events of William Thackeray’s ‘novel without a hero’, Vanity Fair.
 TS Eliot worked for nearly forty years for the publishers Faber and Faber at 25 Russell Square, a building now occupied by the School of African and Oriental Studies.

 Postal district: WC1

-Station: Piccadilly Line (Zone 1)
+Station: Piccadilly line (zone 1)